PlaydateSquad/pd-achievements/index.md

 <img src="./assets/images/viewers/trophy-case-pd.png" class="centered highDPI" alt="Trophy Case"/>

 Of course, games may also present their earned achievements themselves.
 Additionally, the open standard makes it possible for others to create dedicated achievement viewer apps in the future.
+For example, the [**Hello Yellow**](https://helloyellow.app) app showcases achievements earned by your friends, and also awards custom emoji for use in chats based on the other games you've played.

 </div> <!-- trophy case section -->